ErickWesonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-user name of current user
+all groups current user is part of